 A beautiful hill station with a pleasant climate

 Situated at the top of the hill, the Tansen not only provides beautiful views of the mountains but also experiences sound weather.
 The hill has a perfect climate- neither the summer is too hot nor too the winter is too cold.
 The hill is a perfect station for the sunrise and sunset and is also very beautifully decorated with the rhododendron.
 The view of the Tansen Bazaar is also something not to be missed.

 Tansen celebrates a number of festivals, almost a couple of festivals every month on average.
 The festivals are mainly based on the Hindu and Buddhist mythology.
 Among the festivals, the three-day Ridi Mela during Maghe Sankranti is the most famous.
 The festivals celebrated in Tansen include Satyawati Mela in Satyawati lake; a one-night festival, the Parvas Mela on Shiva Ratri, Lalpati Mela in Holi festival, and Rambha Pani Mela.

 Your stay in Tansen is a good opportunity to taste the local cuisine of the place.
 The Hansko chyola (roasted or grilled spiced duck meat), Chukauni (boiled potato and curd), and Batuk (a lentil flour patty) are the famous foods in Tansen.
 You can also taste the Sel roti; a roti made of rice flour mixed with milk, water, sugar, cloves, and other ingredients and shaped circular and cooked gently until the color gets golden.

 The Homestay and unique local hospitality

-There are community homestays in Tansen where tourists can live with the local family and experience the life wholly.
+There are community homestays in Tansen where tourists can live with the local family and experience life wholly.
 The homestays provide the tourists with an amazing experience of the life of people in Tansen.
-Plus, the heartwarming hospitality if the host family, as well as the locals, are something that make anyone feel special.
+Plus, the heartwarming hospitality of the host family, as well as the locals, is something that makes anyone feel special.